JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - New animations created specifically for the game
 - I worked closely with artists to integrate them

-As the game improved, Olly Power Play emerged from the prototype.

 ---

 ## **My Responsibilities**
 - Wrote the **throwing physics** from scratch
 - Implemented the **catching mechanic**
 - Built **complex animator controllers** for Olly
-- Developed **custom IK** for Olly’s head
+- Developed **custom IK** for Olly’s head to support squash‑and‑stretch behavior (the built‑in IK couldn’t be used)
 - Created the **procedural blinking system**
 - Built tools for managing animation triggers
 - Built a tool to **auto‑detect footsteps** and add sound triggers